slatedocs/slate/source/includes/_customers.md

 }
 ```

-This endpoint creates an __unconfirmed__ customer, creates a confirmation token and sends it to the specified phone number.
+This endpoint creates an __unconfirmed__ customer:

+  - Creates a confirmation token
+  - Fires a `verification` event

 ### HTTP Request